opengisch/georama/docs/src/workflow.md

 - login page for a user: http://localhost:8080/login
 - WMS Capabilities: http://localhost:8080/maps?service=WMS&request=GETcapabilities&version=1.3.0
 - Endpoint to use WMS in e.g. QGIS Desktop for tests: http://localhost:8080/maps
+- Endpoint to use WFS in e.g. QGIS Desktop for tests: http://localhost:8080/features

 ##